aiven/devportal/docs/integrations/rsyslog.rst

 Remote syslog integration
 =========================

-In addition to using Aiven for OpenSearch¤ to store the logs from your Aiven services, you can now integrate with an external monitoring system that supports the rsyslog protocol.
+In addition to using Aiven for OpenSearch® to store the logs from your Aiven services, you can now integrate with an external monitoring system that supports the rsyslog protocol.